maxgrenderjones/streamutils/docs/api.rst

     :param n: an integer indicating which word to return (first word is 1), a list of integers to select multiple words, or 0 to return all words.
 If n is an integer, the result is a string, if n is a list, the result is a list of strings
+    :type n: int or list
-    :param word: a pattern that will be used to select words using :py:func:`re.findall` - (default \S+)
+    :param str word: a pattern that will be used to select words using :py:func:`re.findall` - (default \S+)
-    :param outsep: a string separator to join together the words that are found into a new string (or None to output a list of words)
+    :param str outsep: a string separator to join together the words that are found into a new string (or None to output a list of words)
     :param names: (Optional) a name or list of names of the n extracted words, used to construct a dict to be passed down the pipeline
+    :type names: str or list
-    :param inject: For use with ``names`` - extra key/value pairs to include in the output dict
+    :param dict inject: For use with ``names`` - extra key/value pairs to include in the output dict
     :param flags: flags to pass to the re engine to compile the pattern
     :param tokens: list of tokens to iterate through in the function (usually supplied by the previous function in the pipeline)
     :raise: ``ValueError`` if there are less than n (or max(n)) words in the string

-.. method:: write(fname=None, encoding=None, tokens=None)
+.. py:function:: write(fname=None, encoding=None, tokens=None)

     Writes the output of the stream to a file, or via ``print`` if no file is supplied.
 Calls to ``print`` include a call to :py:func:`str.rstrip` to remove trailing newlines